nu-radio/NuRadioMC/documentation/source/NuRadioMC/pages/Manuals/simulation_configuration.rst

 Another example: a 45-degree downward-pointing LPDA antenna with the tines on the XZ plane would have ``ant_orientation_theta: 135``, ``ant_orientation_phi: 0``, ``ant_rotation_theta: 45``, ``ant_rotation_phi: 0``.

-See the `NuRadioReco documentation <https://nu-radio.github.io/NuRadioReco/pages/detector_database_fields.html>`__ for a more complete explanation of the antenna angles.
+See the :doc:`NuRadioReco documentation </NuRadioReco/pages/detector/detector_database_fields>` for a more complete explanation of the antenna angles.

 The rest of the parameters are either not used yet (they're here for future modules) or they are used by modules not needed for the present example.